bcgsc/LINKS/README.md

 Refer to the LINKS-readme.txt/LINKS-readme.pdf file on how to run LINKS and the LINKS web site for information about the software and its performance www.bcgsc.ca/bioinfo/software/links

-Questions or comments?
-We would love to hear from you! rwarren at bcgsc.ca

 ### Citing LINKS <a name=cite></a>